 After the records review is complete, inspectors will perform an on-site assessment.
 They will walk the entire site.
 They will also inspect any buildings that are present.

 The assessors are looking for hazards.
 They are not inspecting the state of the buildings for maintenance cost estimate purposes.
-This is performed as part of a property condition assessment (PCA).
+This is performed as part of a commercial property condition assessment (PCA).
 PCAs are also important for real estate deals, but they address different concerns.
 Risks that assessors may uncover include the following:

 - Storage tanks